List of Sword Art Online characters: Kiburi

 Kiburi is the chief of the Plains Goblins.

 Shibori

-Shibori is the new chief of the Plains Goblins after Kiburi was killed by Vixur Ul Shasta's incarnate ability in attempt to assassinate Emperor Vecta.
+Shibori is the new chief of the Plains Goblins after Kiburi was killed by Vixur Ul Shasta's incarnate ability in attempt to assassinate Emperor Vecta, He was killed by Deusolbert.

 Furgr

 Furgr is the chief of his tribe of Ogres (depicted in the UnderWorld as a race of towering humanoid wolves).
 He and his Ogre tribe took part in the Battle at the Eastern Gate in Emperor Vecta's campaign to obtain Alice.
 While suffering injuries from the battle with Alice, Furgr was killed by Alice.

 Sigurosig

 Sigurosig is the chief of his tribe of Giants.
-He and his Giant tribe took part in the Battle at the Eastern Gate in Emperor Vecta's campaign to obtain Alice.
+He and his Giant tribe took part in the Battle at the Eastern Gate in Emperor Vecta's campaign to obtain Alice, Sigurosig was killed by Fanatio after one of her subordinates sacrificed themselves to save Her.

 Lilpilin

 Lilpilin is the chief of his tribe of Orcs (depicted in the UnderWorld as a race of humanoid pigs).
 During the fight against the Red Knights, he and his remaining Orcs side with Kirito's friends.